 To further focus our business and increase shareholder value, we continue to advance our strategic imperatives.
 Our focus remains on maximizing the profitability and growth of our core private student loan business, while harnessing and optimizing the power of our brand and attractive client base.
-In addition, we continue to seek to better inform the external narrative about student lending and Sallie Mae's role in helping students and families responsibly plan and pay for college.
+In addition, we continue to seek to better inform the external narrative about student lending and Sallie Mae.
 We also strive to maintain a rigorous and predictable capital allocation and return program to create shareholder value.
-Our internal focus is to drive a mission-led culture that continues to make Sallie Mae a great place to work.
-Finally, we continue to strengthen our risk and compliance efforts, to enhance and build upon our risk management framework, and to keep focused and aligned on assessing and monitoring enterprise-wide risk.
+We are focused on driving a mission-led culture that continues to make Sallie Mae a great place to work.
+We also continue to strengthen our risk and compliance function, enhance and build upon our risk management framework, and assess and monitor enterprise-wide risk.